Micket/pycourse/lecture1.md

 There will be a few drawing tools required to be implemented (e.g. a rectangle tool and a freehand brush).

 * Creating a GUI with PySide
-* Creating classes with multiple inheritance
+* Creating classes with inheritance